kenkoo/mksite/README.md

 # mksite
-A simple php scripts to create an apache virtual host in virtualbox linux machine.
+Simple php scripts to create an apache virtual host in the virtualbox linux machine
-For local web development.